impulse-ml/impulse-ml-recommender-php-documentation/1_problem_motivation.md

 That's how Collaborative Filtering works.

+##### Training and parameters

+As each machine learning problem after filling with data in order to get correct prediction the training based on the dataset is required.

 There is only one parameter for a Learning Model created from a dataset - number of features.
 Understand it like type or real category of the item.
 It's value can be set equals number of item types in your application.
+You don't need to name them, you have to know number of them.

-There are two learning parameters: learning rate and number of iterations.
+There are two training parameters: learning rate and number of iterations.

-The learning rate is parameter which describes how much gradient descent will perform on error function.
+The learning rate is parameter which describes how much gradient descent (which minimizes the error) will perform.
 You might to consider to increase or decrease this parameter and it has strong correlation with number of iterations.

 The number of iterations is parameter which describes how much steps gradient descent minimize function